mrgnlabs/mrgn-ts/packages/alpha-liquidator/README.md

 ## Operatign the liquidator

-You can start the liquidator with by running.
+You can start the liquidator by running.

 ``` sh
 yarn start